SMosegaard/NLP-exam/README.md

-# 📚 NLP-exam: Assessing Gender Bias in Danish BERT model
+# 📚 Assessing Gender Bias in Danish BERT model

 This repository contains the code for my exam project in the course 'Natrual Language Processing' as a part of my Master in Cognitive Science.